bogdan-szabo-sociomantic/ocean-1/README.rst

 New Features
 ^^^^^^^^^^^^

+``ocean.util.app.LoggedCliApp``, ``ocean.util.app.VersionedLoggedCliApp``, ``ocean.util.app.VersionedLoggedStatsCliApp``
+  These application classes that support tango based logging out-of-the-box can now also specify the layouts for the log output.
+The layouts for the file logs and console logs can be specified individually using two additional arguments in the constructors of these classes.

+  The user has the option of either using one of the pre-existing layouts in ``ocean/util/log`` or ``tango/util/log`` or creating a desired custom layout by inheriting from the ``Appender.Layout`` class and implementing the ``format`` method.

 ``ocean.core.Array``
   Added functions, startsWith(), endsWith(), to check whether an array starts or ends with a specified sub-array.